 What's left is discovering the why.
 What's the mechanism by which they make money?
 How do they profit from infecting you with VX2?
 Where does the money come from, and where does it go?
 For that, I had to turn to the actions that this VX2 variant takes once it's infected the computer, and to the ads it serves up.

 This particular strain of VX2 does two things.
 First, it carries a payload unusual for adware; it loads another adware program called Bargain Buddy.
-Bargain Buddy's Web site is at cashbackbuddy.com, which was hosted by Globix, a Web-hosting company that was headquartered in the United Kingdom.
+Bargain Buddy's Web site was at cashbackbuddy.com, which was hosted by Globix, a Web-hosting company that was headquartered in the United Kingdom.
 (Since writing this, it has gone bankrupt, proving one more time that the normal course of business of spam and malware hosting firms is to go out of business.
-Cashbackbuddy.com lives on, now hosted by GoDaddy.)
+Cashbackbuddy.com lived on for a time at GoDaddy, but now redirects to a page that says "eXact Advertising is no longer distributing any software and has not distributed any software since mid-2006.")
 The cashbackbuddy.com Web site attempts to get people to deliberately infect themselves with the Bargain Buddy scumware by telling them "the new Software helps the end-user maximize his/her savings and gain cash back commissions from purchases made at all participating on-line and some offline merchants" (and so on, and so on).
 CashBackBuddy and its scumware is operated by an outfit called eXact Advertising:

 eXact Advertising owns a number of different Internet properties, including pay-for-placement search engines, Mail.com, a personals Web site called "luvbandit," and so on.eXact Advertising

 [Update]: eXact Advertising is now the target of a class action lawsuit alleging that they used illegal tactics to install their software on people's computers via security exploits.